Legal studies minors get prepared to thrive by studying how law functions in our society.

 Public policy and American government with an emphasis on environmental and energy policy.

-Professor of Political Science & Coordinator of Legal Studies
+Professor of Political Science, Department Co-chair of Sociology & Coordinator of Legal Studies

 Ph.D., The Ohio State University